vandlaw7/enft-dao-alert/README.md

       if that condition is satisfied.
       3. The poll message also informs the remaining ETH investment in the current DAO, and Initiate a vote on whether to buy (or sell, in the case of NFTs DAO already has)
-      4. Poll answers ale handled by pollHandle function in main.py using webhook.
+      4. Poll answers are handled by pollHandle function in main.py using webhook.

        <br>